Let’s say you wanted to take an alternative to the 5.56 for a AR 15 or similar rifle.

 As with any respectable cartridge, you have options…

-The first is the Federal Fusion round.
+Amazing for mid-sized, thin hide game such as deer – the Federal Fusion round.
 This round was designed for modern sporting rifles like the AR 15.
 As AR 15s become more popular as hunting weapons, we are seeing more manufacturers produce ammunition for it.

 The Federal Fusion 6.8 SPC round is a 115 grain round optimized for medium game like whitetail deer.
 This uses the Fusion projectile which is an expanding round that uses an electrochemical process to join the core to the copper jacket.
 This reportedly eliminates the issue with the core separating from the jacket.